 While spring brings an array of colourful blooms including cherry blossoms, tulips and wisteria, summer is the time for hydrangeas and bright yellow sunflowers.
-To welcome this season’s flowers, Yokosuka Soleil Hill at Nagai Seaside Park is hosting a Sunflower Festival boasting approximately 100,000 sunflowers from mid-July to mid-August.
+To welcome this season’s flowers, Yokosuka Soleil Hill at Nagai Seaside Park is hosting a Sunflower Festival boasting approximately 100,000 sunflowers from mid-July to early September.

 The sprawling yellow sunflower field stretches over 5,000sqm and has sweeping views of the blue sea.
 On clear days, you might even be able to spot Mt Fuji in the distance over Sagami Bay.
-At first, the flowers may all look the same, but you’ll actually be able to spot four different types of sunflowers growing here: Sunrich, Sunfinity, Sensation and SunBelievable.
+At first, the sunflowers may all look the same, but you’ll actually be able to spot four varieties growing here: Sunrich, Sunfinity, Sensation and SunBelievable.

-The Soleil Sunflower Festival will be held from Saturday July 17 to Sunday August 22 and there are a number of sunflower-related activities in store.
-Aside from strolling the flower fields, there'll be stamp rallies, a special food menu, baking and craft workshops, all related to the seasonal flowers.
+The Soleil Sunflower Festival runs from July 15 to September 19 and you'll also be able to partake in several sunflower-related activities.
+Aside from strolling the flower fields, there'll be a special food menu, baking workshops, and an art collaboration with the Yokosuka Museum of Art all related to the seasonal flower.

-Entrance to the park is completely free, but if you’re planning to drive down, parking fees are ¥1,000 per vehicle.
-To keep tabs of the flowering progress, you can follow the park on Facebook for the latest updates.
+Entrance to the park is free, but if you’re planning to drive there, parking is ¥1,700 per vehicle.
 Yokosuka Soleil Hill is located roughly two hours from central Tokyo by train and bus.
-For more information, visit the official website.
+For more information, visit the festival website.

 More from Time Out Tokyo